SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 # Licenses

+The dataFEED edgeConnectors come with a time limited and functionality unlimited demo mode.
+The demo is immediately started when the application starts up without a valid license.
+The demo mode will expire after 72 hours and the application stops working.
+To remove the time limitation of the demo mode the application can be licensed.
+The dataFEED edgeConnectors use a floating license mechanism.
+A working floating license server is required to have the application successfully licensed.

+Please read [Licenses/README.md](../Licenses/README.md) for further details.

 ## Softing License

 The activation of the connector license from Softing is described in [Licenses/SoftingLicenseServer](../Licenses/SoftingLicenseServer/README.md).

+### License Server Connection Configuration

+Please read [Licenses/README.md](../Licenses/README.md#license-server-connection-configuration) for further details.

 ## Open Source Licenses